n-kovacevic/FileSorter/docs/index.md

-# FileSorter

-This application sorts file for certain criteria.
-Currently, only criteria implemented is file extension.

 # Usage
 1. Select source directory which contains files to be sorted.
 2. Select destination directory where the application will store sorted files.